-Gurdjieff on Visual Art
+Gurdjieff on the Visual Arts

 A picture is worth a thousand words.
 But words are slow and and a picture is immediate: in one moment of clear perception, an image may impress upon us what only hours of reading can convey.